Resources & references

 TEDx Talks

-Karla Hawley, a board certified music therapist in the USA, shares how a nostalgic piece of music helped her address and overcome the pain of childhood abuse.
+Karla Hawley, a board certified music therapist, shares how a nostalgic piece of music helped her address and overcome the pain of childhood abuse.
 Through her personal testimony, she describes how music can help individuals express their emotions and heal from traumatic experiences.

 Tuning In: The Role of Music Therapy in Mental Health and Addiction Treatment